randomvlad/raptorize-jquery/README.md

 ### What is the difference between jQuery 3.x regular and slim?

 Raptorize plugin works only with regular version of jQuery 3.x.
 Slim version is not supported because it excludes the animation effects module.
 For more info, see: [SO post](https://stackoverflow.com/questions/35424053/what-are-the-differences-between-normal-and-slim-package-of-jquery).

+### Why does the sound not always play in timer mode?

+Many browsers block autoplay media when the page is initially loaded.
+For more info, see: [Chrome Autoplay](https://developer.chrome.com/blog/autoplay/) and [Firefox Autoplay](https://support.mozilla.org/en-US/kb/block-autoplay).

 ### Is there a native browser version that does not depend on jQuery?